 Please read our Campaign Toolkit for more information on other sources of advice on these issues and other organisations that may be able to assist where we cannot.

-How to notify the SPAB of a relevent casework application
+How to notify the SPAB of a relevant casework application

 To notify us officially of an application or to request pre-application advice, please email casework@jcnas.org.uk.

 We aspire to log all relevant cases within 5 working days for our casework team's consideration.
-If you would like to check if your case has been received by the SPAB you can check our publically accessible database.
+If you would like to check if your case has been received by the SPAB you can check our publicly accessible database

 On the homepage click the SPAB icon to be taken to a search page.
 Here enter the details of your application and select ‘search’.
 Any relevant applications will be retrieved.
 Click the link to an application and if there is a green tick against the SPAB’s name in ‘notified organisations’ that means your application has been sent to the relevant caseworker for their consideration.